aarkatkar/MGP-Seq/README.md

 Python scripts can be run using the steps described <a href="http://www.cs.bu.edu/courses/cs108/guides/runpython.html">here.</a>

 ## Predicting Sequences
-Once you are all set, click *Impute* to output the predicted sequence(s).
+After completing the following steps, click *Impute* to output the predicted sequence(s).
 An additional C57BL_6J reference is output each time.

 ### Gene Sequences
 1. Search for your desired gene in the search box at the top of the window and hit Enter